DiseaseTranscriptomicsLab/compbio-app-server/README.md

 To start running the app server, go to the project folder and run:

-1. [`./shinyproxy/download-shinyproxy-dockers.sh`][downloadDockers] to
-automatically pull Docker images used in ShinyProxy
+1. [`./shinyproxy/setup.sh`](setup.sh) to build local Docker images, download automatically prepare Docker images used in Docker Compose and as ShinyProxy apps
-2. `docker-compose up -d --build` to build local Docker images, download the remote images and start the server
+2. `docker-compose up -d` to start all services in detached mode

 The app server should now be available.
 Note that some services may take some time to wake up, but everything should be running after ~30 seconds.